-While the smallest (less than or equal to 40 ft) vessels average 350 hooks per set, vessels over 50 ft can set 5-6 times more hooks and has a greater fishing range and capacity for storing fish (8-40 mt as compared to 0.5-2 mt on a small-scale vessel).
+While the smallest (less than or equal to 40 ft.) vessels average 350 hooks per set, vessels over 50 ft. can set $5-6 \text{ times more hooks and has a greater fishing range and capacity for storing fish (8-40 mt as compared to <math>0.5\text{-}2 \text{ mt}$ on a small-scale vessel).
 Larger vessels are also outfitted with hydraulically-powered reels to set and haul mainline, and modern electronic equipment for navigation, communications and fish finding.
 Most are presently being operated to freeze albacore onboard, rather than to land chilled fish.

-Troll and handline fishery: From October 1985 to the present, catch and effort data in American Samoa fisheries have been collected through a creel survey that includes subsistence and recreational fishing, as well as commercial fishing.
-However, differentiating commercial troll fishing activity from non-commercial activity can be difficult.
+From October 1985 to the present, catch and effort data in American Samoa troll and handline fisheries have been collected through a creel survey that includes subsistence and recreational fishing, as well as commercial fishing.
+However, differentiating commercial troll fishing from non-commercial activity is difficult.

-Recreational fishing: Recreational fishing underwent a renaissance in American Samoa with the establishment of the Pago Pago Game Fishing Association (PPGFA), founded in 2003 by a group of recreational anglers.
+Recreational fishing underwent a renaissance in American Samoa with the establishment of the Pago Pago Game Fishing Association (PPGFA), founded in 2003 by a group of recreational anglers.
 The motivation to form the PPGFA was the desire to host regular fishing competitions.
-There are about 15 recreational fishing vessels ranging from 10 ft single engine dinghies to 35 ft twin diesel engine cabin cruisers.
+There are about 15 recreational fishing vessels ranging from 10 ft. single engine dinghies to 35 ft. twin diesel engine cabin cruisers.
 The PPGFA has annually hosted international tournaments over the past 15 years, including the Steinlager I'a Lapo'a Game Fishing Tournament (a qualifying event for the International Game Fish Association's Offshore World Championship in Cabo San Lucas, Mexico).
 The recreational vessels use anchored FADs extensively, and on tournaments venture to the various outer banks which include the South Bank (35 miles), North East Bank (40 miles northeast), South East bank (37 miles southeast), 2% bank (40 miles), and East Bank (24 miles east).

-There was no full-time regular charter fishery in American Samoa similar to those in Hawai'i or Guam.
-However, Pago Pago Marine Charters now operates a full-time charter fishery.
+There was no full-time regular charter fishery in American Samoa similar to those in Hawai'i or Guam, however Pago Pago Marine Charters now operates a full-time charter fishery.